sap-tutorials/Tutorials/tutorials/abap-environment-s4hanacloud-service-consumption/abap-environment-s4hanacloud-service-consumption.md

       ![Create service consumption model for sales order item](comm3.png)

-  4. Paste the copied service URL in your browser, add `/$metadata` at the end of your URL and login with you communication user and password to see your metadata.
+  4. Paste the copied service URL in your browser, add `/$metadata` at the end of your URL and log in with you communication user and password to see your metadata.

       ![Create service consumption model for sales order item](consumption12.png)